zobaidulkazi/System-Monitor-Linux/README.md

 ## Contact

-For any questions or inquiries, feel free to reach out via email at example@example.com or through GitHub by opening an issue on the repository.
+For any questions or inquiries, feel free to reach out via email at zobaidulkazi64.official@gmail.com or through GitHub by opening an issue on the repository.

+### @zobaidulkazi